 And let’s be honest…we will never win people to a better idea or a better way if we are bent on destroying them.
 We can take on bad ideas and faulty thinking in a manner that makes it easy for people to move toward better ideas and thinking, or we can handle ourselves in such a way we burn every bridge.

-Whether we choose to vote right or left, third party, or not at all, our choice isn’t perfect.
+And, whether we choose to vote right or left, third party, or not at all, our choice isn’t perfect.
 That should keep all of us humble.
-If we come to our decision out of a desire to be faithful to God’s Word and God’s way then we can cast our vote without fear, without pride, and without hatred.

-When we allow earthly rulers and governments to divide us from each other, our loyalty to this world is greater than our loyalty to our true King and His Kingdom for He has told us to love each other as He has loved us, He has told us we are one body and He our head (Colossians 1:18; Ephesians 4:3-6), and He has promised us He will never fail us or abandon us (Hebrews 13:5).
+When we allow earthly rulers and governments to divide us from each other, when we start to say, “I will only welcome to my table those who vote like me, ” our loyalty to this world is greater than our loyalty to our true King and His Kingdom for He has told us to love each other as He has loved us, He has told us we are one body and He our head (Colossians 1:18; Ephesians 4:3-6), and He has promised us He will never fail us or abandon us (Hebrews 13:5).
 He is the One we obey above all others.

 How does the world look at God’s people and see anything different than what they already know?
 How can they say, There is something special about those who follow Jesus.
 They love each other.
 They have a hope that is unshakeable regardless of what happens.
 They have a faith that makes me wonder if what they say is true (Hebrews 11:1).
 They have a light that makes me want to glorify God in heaven (Matthew 5:16).